 Josh Stein has the experience and values the people of North Carolina need in their Attorney General.
 Josh has consistently taken on powerful interests to protect families.
-Just as he has his entire career, as Attorney General, he will put the people of North Carolina first.
+Just as he has his entire career, Josh is putting the people of North Carolina first as Attorney General.

 JOSH’S SERVICE AS A STATE SENATOR

 Between 2009 and 2016, Josh served in the state Senate and was a champion for public education, clean energy and public safety.
-He served on a number of committees, including the Judiciary I committee of which he was a member throughout his time in the Senate.
+He served on a number of committees, including the Judiciary I committee.

 In the Senate, Josh worked to:

 - Enhance protections for victims of domestic violence;